The European Union was a construct of infinite prosperity

 Detroit is a bankrupt microcosm of the USA: a nation of 330 million people built entirely on the capitalist system needing infinite expansion, drawing on finite energy borrowed from a future that is unsustainable.

 Saudi Arabia, China and America are examples of what our future is going to be.
-But every nation is promising itself a prosperous future while borrowing from it at an ever-increasing rate, making certain that it cannot exist.
+But every nation is promising itself a prosperous future while borrowing from that future at an ever-increasing rate, making certain that it cannot exist.

 The input of oil into national economics has not exempted humanity from the laws of physics.
 The trappings of civilization have not altered our fundamental rule of existence: whether your station in life is humble or exalted, if you don’t produce food from the earth on a personal basis, your life depends on someone, no matter how many stages removed, converting sunlight into food on your behalf.